noxasch/floating_search_bar_basic/README.md

 2. Open in VSCode on any flutter editor, run debug in Android emulator or Simulator

 Code Released under WTFPL.
 Feel free to copy or do whatever you want.
+Package and library used in this repo are under their own license, feel free to check them out.